 "You have truly saved my life.
 You were able to unlock the part of me that has the strength to persevere, and now, the skills to survive.
 Until you came into my life, all I was able to focus on were the "why" questions about my disorders.
 You've taught me to examine "how" questions, instead, and suddenly everything locked into place.
 Now I know that I can "feel" and my world won't come crashing down.
 You've helped bring me back to life!" - C.M.
 Washington D.C.

 "My therapist at Proactive Psychotherapy has been amazingly influential in helping me to accept some really challenging things that I have struggled with for many years.
 In just a few short months, I am learning to accept myself as a whole person, to accept past traumas, and to manage my feelings in a healthy way." - K.M.
 Chicago, IL

-"Thank you, Victoria, from the bottom of my heart--not only for helping me, but for teaching me how I can help myself." - A.R.
+"Thank you, Tory, from the bottom of my heart-not only for helping me, but for teaching me how I can help myself." - A.R.
 Canada

 We look forward to hearing from you!
 Please use the following form to request an initial appointment or to reach out with questions about our practice.
 We will respond by Email to all inquiries within 24 hours.

 We are conveniently located in "The Loop" in the heart of Downtown Chicago.